BroBro233/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does
+The project is an interactive program that shows statistics to the user about bikshare bike rentals

 ### Files used
 Include the files used